1994–95 Huddersfield Town A.F.C. season

-Huddersfield Town's 1994–95 campaign was Town's first season in their new stadium, the Alfred McAlpine Stadium.
+Huddersfield Town's 1994–95 campaign was Town's first season in their new stadium, the Alfred McAlpine Stadium, in Huddersfield, West Yorkshire, England.
 After playing at Leeds Road for 86 years, Town moved to the new stadium with a then capacity of around 20,000.
 Under the leadership of Neil Warnock, Town finished in 5th place, but after qualifying for the play-offs, Town beat 2nd placed Brentford, they beat 4th placed Bristol Rovers at Wembley Stadium.